 Her Choreographies include Hope hunt & the ascension into Lazarus, 2016 (winning of the Dublin fringe best performer award, Edinburgh fringe total theatre award, Reconnaissance audience 1st place, judges 1st place); Hard to be Soft a Belfast prayer, 2017 (winner of the Best dance show of 2019 by the Guardian newspaper); and Lady Magma the birth of a cult, 2019.
 Meanwhile, her visual art exhibitions include 'Death of the hunter Installation', shown at the Golden Thread Gallery in Belfast, LOTHRINGER13 HALLE in Munich, ADC Gallery in Geneva and Centre Pompidou kanal in Brussels.

-Paul Maheke is a London-based artist born in France.
-He completed an MA Art Practice from École nationale supérieure d'arts de Cergy (2011) and was an Associate of Open School East's Programme of study, London/ Margate, UK (2015).
-With a focus on dance and through a varied and often collaborative body of work comprising performance, installation, sound and video, Paul considers the potential of the body as an archive in order to examine how memory and identity are formed and constituted.
+Through primarily dance and a collaborative practice comprising performance, installation, sound and video, Maheke considers the potential of the body as an archive in order to examine how memory and identity are formed and constituted.

 Rosalie Schweiker works across a wide range of media, including organising, print, education and social practice.
 If you are encountering the work, it’s likely that you’re not looking at it, but sitting on it, eating it, using it.
 Together with friends and colleagues Rosalie turned a gallery into a bra shop for DD+ sizes, co-organised a migrant-led activation day against the hostile environment, and tested participatory budgeting processes with a new housing development.
 She embraces the complexity of this way of working, pushing to challenge happy one-liner narratives and linear outcomes.
 This work needs conflict and compromise, it thrives on interdependence and solidarity.